udacity/FCND-Controls-CPP/README.md

 ## The Tasks ##

-For this project, you will be rebuilding your python controller into C++.
-Much like in python, you will be implementing and tuning this controller in several steps.
+For this project, you will be building a controller in C++.
+You will be implementing and tuning this controller in several steps.

+You may find it helpful to consult the [Python controller code](https://github.com/udacity/FCND-Controls/blob/solution/controller.py) as a reference when you build out this controller in C++.

 #### Notes on Parameter Tuning
-1. **Comparison to Python**: Note that the vehicle you'll be controlling in this portion of the project has different parameters than the vehicle you controlled in the Python portion. **The tuning parameters that worked for the Python controller will not work for this controller**
+1. **Comparison to Python**: Note that the vehicle you'll be controlling in this portion of the project has different parameters than the vehicle that's controlled by the Python code linked to above. **The tuning parameters that work for the Python controller will not work for this controller**

 2. **Parameter Ranges**: You can find the vehicle's control parameters in a file called `QuadControlParams.txt`.
 The default values for these parameters are all too small by a factor of somewhere between about 2X and 4X.
 So if a parameter has a starting value of 12, it will likely have a value somewhere between 24 and 48 once it's properly tuned.